Michael-Gichamu/alx-higher_level_programming/0x06-python-classes/README.md

 * How does Python find the attributes of an object or class
 * How to use the getattr function

-# Usage
+## Usage
 To use this project, clone the repository to your local machine and run the python files.
-Each Python script that defines a class has a respective entry point(...main.py) that you can use to test thw working of the Python scripts.
+Each Python script that defines a class has a respective entry point(...main.py) that you can use to test the working of the Python scripts.

-# Authors
+## Authors

 * [Michael Gichamu](https://github.com/Michael-Gichamu)